Aleppo: Syrian regime forces seize most of old city

 The state-run Syrian Arab News Agency reported Wednesday that the Syrian army had "restored security and stability" to more than a dozen Aleppo neighborhoods in the past two days.
 It also said repairs had begun on the Aleppo airport road after the Syrian army captured the area.

-Syrian President Bashar al-Assad, whose forces are backed by Russia, said "terrorists" must be driven out to protect civilians.
+Syrian President Bashar al-Assad, whose forces are backed by Russia, has said "terrorists" must be driven out to protect civilians.

 UN resolution vetoed